davidberenstein1957/DataDesigner/CONTRIBUTING.md

 Use `make update-license-headers` to add headers automatically.

-## Getting Help
-Need help with your contribution?

-- **Documentation**: Check the [documentation](docs/) and [AGENTS.md](AGENTS.md) for additional information
-- **Issues**: Browse [existing issues](https://github.com/NVIDIA-NeMo/DataDesigner/issues) for similar questions
-- **Contact**: Reach out to the core maintainers at [data-designer@nvidia.com](mailto:data-designer@nvidia.com)

 ## Signing off on your work

 When contributing to this project, you must agree that you have authored 100% of the content, that you have the necessary rights to the content and that the content you contribute may be provided under the project license.
-All contributors are asked to sign the Data Designer [Developer Certificate of Origin (DCO)](DCO) when submitting their first pull request.
+All contributors are asked to sign the Data Designer [Developer Certificate of Origin (DCO)](https://github.com/NVIDIA-NeMo/DataDesigner/blob/main/DCO) when submitting their first pull request.
 The process is automated by a bot that will comment on the pull request.
 Our DCO is the same as the Linux Foundation requires its contributors to sign.

 ---